misakiudon/Light.vn-wiki-en/english/tutorials/quickstart.md

 ## Starter tips on your first [Light.vn](https://soulengineproject.itch.io/lightvn) Project

-- Create a new script by pressing the button on the top right: "New Script"
+- Create a new script by pressing the button on the top right: `New Script`
-- Open up Project -> Settings, then update "Start Script" to the filepath of your new script
+- Open up `Project` -> `Settings`, then update `Start Script` to the filepath of your new script
 - Paste:
 ```
 ~bg0 id0 bg/street_bg_noon.png | .fadein id0 300

-script system/macros.txt // macros
+script /Plugins/lvui/_system/macros.txt // macros

 ~textbox_bottom